Avdbergnmf/R-Analysis-VFD-Experiment-2024/runtime/README.md

 The code used for the analysis of kinematic data to investigate the effect of visual feedback distortions (VFD) on gait variability while walking on a treadmill.

 > This repository already contains the calculated step parameters datasets (`./runtime/results/*.rds`).
 If you want to recalculate step parameters, delete these files, and put participant data ([found on Zenodo](https://zenodo.org/record/14017075)) folders in `./runtime/data/` (in the same folder as the `index.Rmd`).
+>
+> If running on a weaker CPU/low memory PC, make sure to use the non-parallel version `get_data_from_loop` instead of the parallelized version `get_data_from_loop_parallel` in the `./source/calc_all_gait_params.R` for the `calc_all_gait_params` function (otherwise will be much slower or may crash/freeze).
+Calculating the full gait parameter table takes roughly 10 minutes when non-parellelized, and roughly 2-3 minutes when running parellel on a good PC.

 ## How to use
 To run this code with your local R-Studio installation: